splunk/splunk-opentelemetry-collector-for-kafka/README.md

 - Amazon Managed Streaming for Apache Kafka (Amazon MSK)
 - Confluent Platform

+## Key differences to Splunk Connect for Kafka

+Not supported features which are available in previous version of Splunk Connect for Kafka but are not available in SOC4Kafka connector:
+- Acknowledgment support - Not supported
+- Load balancing - Not supported
+- Protobuf encoding - Not supported

 ## How to start with SOC4Kafka?
 Follow the steps below to get started with SOC4Kafka.
 Or check our [Quickstart Guide](docs/quickstart_guide.md) for an automated installation using Ansible.